 This book will make you feel so many different feelings and I encourage you to sit with those feelings afterward.
 I am so impressed with this compelling story and I truly cannot applaud Peters enough for writing such a fantastic debut novel.
 I look forward to reading more by her and watching her career grow.
 Thank you so much NetGalley and Random House for gifting me this eARC in exchange for my honest review 💛

-BEER RECOMMENDATION: Detransition, Baby by Torrey Peters is best paired with Cobbler: Blueberry Peach by Black Flag Brewing Company.
-This delicious fruited sour is brewed with cinnamon tincture, vanilla, lactose and over 450lbs of blueberries and peaches 🍻
+BEER RECOMMENDATION: Detransition, Baby by Torrey Peters is best paired with Mamaw’s Mean Cobbler by Hardywood Park Brewing Company.
+This delicious beer is a variation of their Peach Tripel brewed with cinnamon, vanilla and lactose additions to give it that sweet, southern-style cobbler taste 🍻